Larry Murphy (ice hockey): Broadcasting

-Murphy was an alternate color commentator for the Detroit Red Wings on Fox Sports Detroit.
-He only did color commentator duties for Red Wings west coast road trips in place of Mickey Redmond, from 2003 to 2006 Murphy shared this duty with former teammate Pat Verbeek where they would alternate road trips.
+He was an alternate color commentator for the Detroit Red Wings during West Coast road trips on Fox Sports Detroit, filling-in for Mickey Redmond.
+From 2003 to 2006, he shared this duty with former teammate Pat Verbeek.
 However, following the 2005–06 NHL season, Verbeek left the job as broadcaster to become a scout for the Red Wings, and Murphy took over full-time on west coast road trips.
-In addition in 2006, Murphy started contributing as a studio analyst on pregame, postgame, and intermissions in which he does not broadcast.
-In the 2007–08 season, Murphy began serving as a "Between-the-Benches" reporter for Fox Sports Detroit when Mickey Redmond was broadcasting, and subbed for Redmond when he had surgery to remove a tumor on his lung.
+Also in 2006, Murphy started contributing as a studio analyst on pregame, postgame, and intermissions in which he does not broadcast.
+In the 2007–08 season, Murphy began serving as a "Between-the-Benches" reporter for Fox Sports Detroit when Mickey Redmond was broadcasting home games and filled in for him when he had surgery to remove a tumor on his lung.
 He also made occasional appearances on the NHL Network's nightly hockey highlight show, NHL on the Fly.
-In March 2013, it was announced by Fox Sports Detroit that he had been fired, after being told they weren't satisfied with ratings.
-On February 14, 2019, it was announced Murphy will return as a studio analyst for the Red Wings on Fox Sports Detroit for the rest of the 2018–19 season.
+In March 2013, Fox Sports Detroit announced that he was fired after being told they weren't satisfied with ratings.
+On February 14, 2019, it was announced Murphy returned to the team on Fox Sports Detroit in the same capacity for the rest of the 2018–19 season, joining Chris Osgood.